-Nearly every TV on the market calls itself smart.
-But what makes a smart TV and how smart are they?
-It can be difficult to understand what they offer, and how it varies from one brand or model to the next, which is why we've put together this handy guide.
+What is a smart TV?
+With nearly every TV on the market billed as a smart TV, there are plenty of questions to ask when you're shopping for your next set.
+What makes a smart TV and how smart are they?
+TVs are more feature-filled and complex than ever, and it can be difficult to understand how they vary from one brand or model to the next, which is why we've put together this handy guide.

 Can a smart TV really be better than the best streaming device?
 What about privacy concerns?
 And which is smartest?
 We've got the answers to all your most frequently asked questions about smart TVs.

 - Cable TV replacements: Hulu Live vs. YouTube TV and more

 - Our TV buying guide answers your TV shopping questions

 The old "dumb TVs" – which can only display content from an HDTV antenna, cable or another A/V source – are on the way out.Today's connected world expects something a little smarter.

 Smart TVs, much like smartphones and smart home devices, offer internet connectivity and support for a range of apps.
 This opens up a world of new entertainment options, from streaming video on Netflix and Hulu to playing games, checking social media, and controlling a whole house full of connected gadgets, including the best Alexa compatible devices and best Google Home compatible devices.

 A growing number of models now include voice recognition tools, like Amazon Alexa and Google Assistant, for switching channels and searching for programs.
 Most smart TVs will work with one of the best smart speakers you already own, and a few will offer some or all of that same functionality built right into the TV.